discordjs/guide/CONTRIBUTING.md

 And here's a sentence that would explain how that works, maybe.

 ::: tip
-Here's where you'd tell them something even cooler than the really cool thing they just learned.
+Here's where we'd tell you something even cooler than the really cool thing you just learned.
 :::

 ::: warning
-This is where you'd warn them about the possible issues that arise when using this method.
+This is where we'd warn you about the possible issues that arise when using this method.
 :::
 ```